Randyshu2018/myapp/README.md

 one,config your nodejs and express environment

-two,upzip your package and go into the project dir to run "npm install"
+two,upzip your package and go into the project dir to run "npm install" in adition add two commands "npm express-session --save" and "npm ejs --save"

 three,design your mysql data struct